Loicsav/GenCoExplorer/README.md

 ## First look

 ![Home page](PaginaPrincipal.png)
-At the home page of the API, there're three types of queries searching by: gene symbol, GO term, or cell type.
+On the home page of the API, there are three types of queries: by gene symbol, GO term, or cell type.
-All of them have a similar structure, at the top there're headers for changing beetwen queries.
-At the left panel there's a `Run example` button that autocompletes the filters and the search bar.
-Here an example for a gene symbol query.
+All of them have a similar structure.
+At the top there are headers for switching between queries.
+Ot the left panel, there is a `Run example` button that autocompletes the filters and the search bar.
+Here is an example of a gene symbol query:

 ![Home page](Gene_Relevance_API2.png)